Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 ## Fishing Equipment

-A great fishermen is not just that is luckly, but those who both lucky and came prepared.
+A great fishermen is not just that is lucky, but those who both lucky and came prepared.
 This part right here defines some fishing equipment that you can come across in the world.
-These equipemt can help you get better result when pulling something from the depths
+These equipemnt can help you get better result when pulling something from the depths.

 ### Fishing Rods